-In 2019, 2018, and 2017, the Company spent approximately \$8.2 million, \$8.5 million, and \$9.8 million, respectively, on research and development activities relating to new products and the improvement of existing products.
-As of February 1, 2020, the Company had approximately 55 employees whose primary responsibilities were research and development activities.
+In 2020, 2019, and 2018, the Company spent approximately \$8.0 million, \$8.2 million, and \$8.5 million, respectively, on research and development activities relating to new products and the improvement of existing products.
+Research and development expenses are included in costs of products sold.
+As of February 1, 2021, the Company had approximately 65 employees whose primary responsibilities were research and development activities.